nicm42/100-days-of-code-v2/log3.md

 **Day 29: 6th May 2021**
 I finally discovered that ESLint was using CRA's rules and not mine and it would have been better all round if I hadn't touched anything.
 But now I have, I have got it to use my rules (on top of its own).
 At the moment I have things on warn so I can decide what I want to do with that rule later.
 And I'd managed to delete the = out of the API call, which is why it wasn't working.
 I then updated the tests to use dummy card data.
 Hopefully I've finished fiddling with TypeScript and ESLint and can work on getting the API's results into the cards.

+**Day 30: 7th May 2021**
+I realised that rather than mapping through my card data and adding the information into Card, I instead need to have one Card component and I map through, adding that however many times it's needed.
+Which sounds simple, but I realised I didn't know how to pass the props down, and I definitely didn't know how to do it in TypeScript!
+I got there in the end and now I understand how to do it.
+I ran out of time to fix the tests accordingly, since I moved things and renamed things, but sorting those out will have to wait for another day - I couldn't do them first, as you should in TDD, as I wasn't sure what I was doing!